How to Concatenate Single Quotes in Excel (5 Methods)

 Add Single Quotes with Excel CHAR Function

-• In the end, you will get the desired results.
+• You will get the desired results.

 Add Single Quotes with Excel CHAR Function